Cranial Cruciate Ligament Injury

 - Implant problems if your dog is not rested properly in the first crucial 6 weeks after surgery

-What happens if I don’t elect surgery?
+What happens if I don’t elect to have surgery performed?

 If left untreated, it will cause: